MeasureOSS/Measure/README.md

 ```
 cd ghcrawler-cli
+npm install # you only need to do this the first time
 node bin/cc tokens "<your github token>#private" # the quotes are important here
 node bin/cc queue agithubid/agithubrepo # e.g., stuartlangridge/sorttable
 node bin/cc start 5